4d/docs/docs/API/CollectionClass.md

  |Greater than or equal to| >= ||
  |Included in| IN |Gets data equal to at least one of the values in a collection or in a set of values, supports the wildcard (@)|

 * **value**: the value to compare to the current value of the property of each element in the collection.
-It can be a [**placeholder**](#using-placeholders) or any expression matching the element's data type property.
+It can be any expression matching the element's data type property or a [**placeholder**](#using-placeholders).
-When using a constant value, the following rules must be respected:
+When using a constant value expression, the following rules must be respected:
   * **text** type constant can be passed with or without simple quotes (see **Using quotes** below).
 To query a string within a string (a "contains" query), use the wildcard symbol (@) in value to isolate the string to be searched for as shown in this example: "@Smith@".
 The following keywords are forbidden for text constants: true, false.
   * **boolean** type constants: **true** or **false** (case sensitive).
   * **numeric** type constants: decimals are separated by a '.' (period).